AdmiralGaust/Shell-Over-IE/README.md

 # Shell-Over-IE
-This python is script is to get reverse shell over Internet Explorer to avoid detection.
+This python script is to get reverse shell over Internet Explorer to avoid detection.